nervosnetwork/ckb/docs/configure.md

 Each node requires its own `<config-dir>`.
 Since the default ports will conflict, please export the config files and edit the listen ports in the config files.

-The option `--genesis-message` is required to set to the same message for dev chain, because by default def chain generates a random genesis message.
+The option `--genesis-message` is required to set to the same message for dev chain, because by default dev chain generates a random genesis message.
 Nodes with different genesis messages cannot connect to each other.

 ```
 mkdir node1 node2